 As of March 31, 2008, management noted declines in the current and projected operating results and cash flows of Korona.
-Together with certain other indicators, such as a drop in selling prices of Korona branded products, management was of the view that the carrying value of the Korona brand name might not be recoverable, and therefore performed an impairment review on the brand name.
-Management evaluated the recoverability of the brand name in accordance with the requirements under SFAS No. 142 and SFAS No. 144, "Accounting for the impairment of long-lived assets."
-Based upon the analysis, management determined that the brand name value of \$1,597,392 should be fully impaired as of March 31, 2008.
+Together with certain other indicators, such as a drop in selling prices of Korona branded products, management was of the view that the carrying value of the Korona brand name might not be recoverable and therefore performed an impairment review on the brand name.
+Management evaluated the recoverability of the brand name in accordance with the requirements under ASC 350 and ASC 360-10-20, "Accounting for the Impairment of Long-lived Assets".
+Based upon the analysis, management determined that the brand name of \$1,597,392 should be fully impaired as of March 31, 2008.
+Amortization expense in relation to brand name was \$200,000, \$nil and \$nil for the years ended March 31, 2008, 2009 and 2010, respectively.